wsxsli/SQL-Bootcamp/README.md

 FROM → find the table
 WHERE → filter the rows
-SELECT → choose what to display
+SELECT → choose what to display Columns